 - reporting and communication channels, including key points of contact.

 Internal vulnerability disclosures

-It is a good cyber security practice for organisations to regularly and systematically test their ICT infrastructure such that security vulnerabilities, should they exist, are identified and mitigated quickly.
-Security vulnerabilities that are identified and disclosed to organisations are usually discovered by security researchers or security professionals, such as someone who, with prior approval from organisations’ management and legal advisors, is paid to intentionally search for and expose security vulnerabilities within different parts of organisations’ systems.
+It is a good cyber security practice for organisations to regularly and systematically test their ICT infrastructure such that vulnerabilities, should they exist, are identified and mitigated quickly.
+Vulnerabilities that are identified and disclosed to organisations are usually discovered by security researchers or security professionals, such as someone who, with prior approval from organisations’ management and legal advisors, is paid to intentionally search for and expose vulnerabilities within different parts of organisations’ systems.
 This is usually done in the form of penetration tests, vulnerability assessments or vulnerability scans.

 Once an internal vulnerability disclosure policy has been successfully developed, it needs to be implemented and maintained.
 The steps below provide a guide that organisations can use to incorporate their internal vulnerability disclosure policy into standard business operations:

 - Determine who will conduct penetration tests, vulnerability assessments or vulnerability scans.
 Will internal staff be used or will a third-party contractor or organisation be hired to complete the task?